manisero/DataflowPoc/README.md

     - Dataflow enables control over memory consumption
   - garbage collections (ETW)
     - pooling did not lower GCs rate (see 'Object pooling')
+- Tested MaxMessagesPerTask
+  - no difference observed :(
+- Tested SingleProducerConstrained
+  - no difference observed :(

 To do
 ---